Statistical inference for generative adversarial networks and other minimax problems

 In this paper, we consider statistical inference for GANs in the empirically relevant case of multiple solutions.
+The theoretical framework required for this is rather different from the one employed in \citet{biau2020some}.
 We focus on two key issues, consistent estimation and confidence sets, and the assumptions we make are weak and hold in many real GAN applications.
 To briefly describe our results, let $\Theta_{0}$ and $\hat{\Theta}_{n}$ denote the sets of solutions to the population minimax problem (\ref{eq:IntroGANpopula}) and the sample GAN problem (\ref{eq:IntroGANsample}), respectively.
 We first consider an appropriately defined notion of consistency for the set-valued estimator $\hat{\Theta}_{n}$, namely Hausdorff consistency (precise definition will be given in Section 3).
 Without any restrictions on the (potentially infinite) number of solutions, we show that $\hat{\Theta}_{n}$ is a Hausdorff consistent estimator of $\Theta_{0}$.
 We then consider confidence sets, random sets that contain $\Theta_{0}$ with a prespecified coverage probability.
 In the traditional point-identified setting in which $\Theta_{0}$ is a singleton, confidence sets would often be formed based on the asymptotic distribution of an estimator of the parameters of interest.
 In the present set-identified case, we follow an alternative approach.
 We devise a computationally intensive resampling procedure based on appropriate lower contour sets of a particular criterion function to form the confidence sets, and show that these sets contain the population GAN solutions with (at least) the desired coverage probability.
-The details will be given in Section 4.
+This turns out to be technically challenging, and the details will be given in Section 4 and Appendix B.